 When medical professionals fail to properly diagnose a patient, the results can serious, sometimes causing irreversible damage.
 Our team is experienced in handling these types of claims and are ready to help you.

 For some illnesses, every day counts so when medical professionals fail to diagnosis a problem right away, further complications and problems can arise.
-If you have affected by a delayed diagnosis contact our firm today to discuss your case during a free, no-obligation consultation.
+If you have affected by a delayed diagnosis contact our firm today to discuss your case during an initial, no-obligation consultation.

 Inappropriate course of treatment